stemado/workshop1/README.md

 Topics for our next workshop
 --------------

-- Use ejs and ejs-locals Node modules to create HTML templates that allow us to easily share common headers and footers
+- Use ejs and ejs-locals Node modules to create HTML templates that allow us to easily share common layouts and partials (i.e. common headers, footers)
+- Use of JWTs (pronounced "jots") to secure your API endpoints using JSON Web Tokens (npm install jwt-simple)
 - Replace jQuery AJAX calls and DOM manipulation with AngularJS
 - Add salt to our password hash
+- Demo using Postman to test API methods locally
+- Use of free SSL provided by Heroku to secure my app using https as well as SSL adon-ons provided by Heroku to secure my own domain.